 When the two people belonging to different cultures transmit the information, it becomes essential that the stimulator’s intention and respondent’s interpretation are identical.
 Excellent intercultural communication is the only hope for this condition to happen.

-Two people from two different cultures share not only different language interests but also their lifestyles different – hence it becomes essential for the organizations to understand the actual meaning of excellent intercultural communication and how to put it effectively.
+Two people from two different cultures share not only different cultural barriers language interests but also their lifestyles different – hence it becomes essential for the organizations to understand the actual meaning of excellent intercultural communication and how to put it effectively.

 Some institutions define this way of living like religion, caste, politics, ethics, and so on.
-People belonging to different demography often share different cultural beliefs.
+People belonging to social groups with different demography often share different cultural beliefs.
 One major thing that we must note here – these groups of people may or may not share different language interests.
 They don’t have to speak a different language.

 What’s so special about communication then?